Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 ~﻿ Nick, [Campaign for Family-Friendly Trains](https://familyfriendlytrains.com/)

-## 6. Book early for the best price

-I﻿f you set up ticket alerts on [Rail Europe](https://www.raileurope.com/) you can find out in advance when tickets go on sale.

-## 7. Check the rail provider for family provision
+## 6. Check the rail provider for family provision

 Some train companies have special family areas on their trains or designated play areas.